suzuki-hpc/SC23-AD/README.md

 make -f Makefile
 ```

-Note that `Makefile` assumes the use of Intel OneAPI or GCC.
-If
+Note that `Makefile` assumes the use of Intel OneAPI or GCC; the
-necessary, the compiler and the options should be modified.
+compiler and the options should be changed if necessary.
 If the
-compilation is successful, three executables, `seq.exe`, `multi.exe`,
+compilation is successful, it creates three executables, `seq.exe`,
-and `sub.exe`, are created.
+`multi.exe`, and `sub.exe`.
 The first two compare the performance of the
 three solvers, while the latter evaluates the effect of the fractional
 bit length of fixed-point formats on our int-AMG-FMGRES($m$) solver.